 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 If you like crowded places, then you will probably enjoy the the Central San Pedro Southeast neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 95.1% of neighborhoods in the U.S., with 20,823 people per square mile living here.
-Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
-What many people don't realize is that most of America's premier vacation locations are also very walkable.
-The Central San Pedro Southeast neighborhood is among the top 5% of American neighborhoods in terms of walkability.
+Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
+To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
+And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Central San Pedro Southeast neighborhood is one of the most walkable neighborhoods in America.

 In addition, three-deckers, duplexes, old Victorian homes cut up into apartments.
 Independent stores on the corner selling pizza.
 These are some of the hallmarks of neighborhoods with lots of small 2, 3, and 4 unit apartment buildings.
 The Central San Pedro Southeast neighborhood really stands out in this regard, however, as it is dominated by such small apartment buildings more than nearly any other neighborhood in America.
 This is a stunning visual and lifestyle example of this type of neighborhood.
 In fact, 36.1% of the real estate here are small 2, 3, or 4 unit apartment buildings, which is a higher proportion than found in 96.3% of America's neighborhoods.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Central San Pedro Southeast neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Central San Pedro Southeast neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.6% of the households here have four, five, or more cars.
 That is more cars per household than in 95.9% of the neighborhoods in the nation.

 The Central San Pedro Southeast neighborhood stands out within California for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 5.4% of college-friendly places to live in CA.